simplonco/Create-a-CV-with-Bootstrap-to-conquer-the-World/README.md

 * Decorate with amazing CSS3 animations and integrate videos or musics!

-* Complete your beautiful portfolio, you should finally get this result: http://cihadturhan.com/ (at least).
+* Complete your beautiful portfolio, you should finally get this result: http://cihadturhan.com/ or http://www.rleonardi.com/interactive-resume/ (at least).

 ## Other online guides to create a web CV / Portfolio: